phillies2k/ratchet-bundle/README.md

 #### Service DI Configuration

 Create a service definition for your websocket application.
-Tag your service definition with `p2_ratchet.application` to register the application at the socket server.
+Tag your service definition with `kernel.event_subscriber` and `p2_ratchet.application` to register the application to the server.

 The service definition may look like this:
 ```yaml